At the National Institute for Biological Standards and Control (NIBSC) we are committed to protecting and respecting your privacy.

 We use the following lawful grounds for processing personal information to support our work:

-We rely on a contractual obligation to process your information when you purchase products or contact us with an enquiry.
+We rely on a contractual obligation to process your data when you purchase products or contact us with an enquiry.
 Without it we would be unable to respond appropriately.

 We may rely on your consent for some communications such as direct marketing purposes.
 Where this is the case, you have the right to withdraw your consent, by contacting the Agency’s Data Protection Officer (see below).